explosion/thinc/website/docs/api-layers.md

 input can also be a two dimensional integer array in which case the `column: int` attribute tells the `remap_ids` layer which column of the array to map with the `mapping_table: Dict[Any, int]`.
-Both attributes can be passed during initialization, but since during `forward` they are retrieved from `model.attrs`, they can be set any time before calling `forward`.
+Both attributes can be passed on initialization, but since the layer is designed to retrieve them from `model.attrs` during `forward`, they can be set any time before calling `forward`.
 This means that they can also be changed between calls.
 Before calling `forward` the `mapping_table` has to be set and for 2D inputs the `column` is also required.